-New e-cigarettes affect users' airwaysJanuary 6th, 2012 in Health /
+New e-cigarettes affect users' airwaysJanuary 6, 2012 by Deborah Braconnier in Medicine & Health / Health

 (Medical Xpress) -- E-cigarettes, or electronic cigarettes, are promoted as a safer alternative to smoking.
 However, a new study published in the journal Chest, shows that these e-cigarettes cause immediate changes in the airways and may not be a as safe as they are promoted to be.